This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 See Clause 5.10(2) of Camden LEP 2010.

-Examples of minor work may include colour schemes, and like for like repairs, replacement kitchens, bathrooms, fences and installation of services.
+Minor work may include new colour schemes, and like for like repairs, replacement kitchens, bathrooms, fences and installation of services.

 What is Maintenance

 Under LEP 2010 maintenance means ongoing protective care, including securing and protecting the building against weather, fire and vandalism.